 Actual Tested Airflow from MCH-23 (cfm): This field is filled out automatically.
 It is referenced from the CF2R-MCH-23, which must be completed prior to this document.

-Required Fan Efficacy (Watts/cfm): This field is filled out automatically.
-If a value other than 0.58 Watts/cfm was claimed in the performance calculations, it will be referenced from the CF1R, otherwise the target is 0.58 Watts/cfm.
+Required Fan Efficacy (Watts/cfm): This field is filled out automatically and referenced from MCH-01.
+Values below are used unless higher efficacy values are specified on the CF1R for performance compliance.

+0.62 watts/cfm for small duct high velocity HP or AC systems

+0.45 watts/cfm for central gas furnace or packaged gas furnace systems

+0.58 watts/cfm for all other systems

-Actual Fan Efficacy (Watts/cfm): This field is filled out automatically.
+Actual Fan Efficacy (watts/cfm): This field is filled out automatically.
 It is calculated by dividing the actual tested watts by the actual tested airflow.

 Compliance Statement: This field is filled out automatically based on whether or not the actual fan efficacy meets the required fan efficacy.